 Marukawa’s Long-Selling Felix the Cat Chewing Gum

-So in Japan, the majority of Marukawa’s chewing gum products are priced at 10 yen (about 0.1 USD) and can be bought at supermarkets, convenience stores, and Dagashiya candy shops.
+And here in Japan, most of Marukawa’s chewing gum products are priced at 10 yen and bought at supermarkets, convenience stores, or Dagashiya candy shops.

 Marukawa Seika Felix Gum

-As you know, Felix the Cat is a famous American cartoon character, and unlike Marble Gum, this Felix Gum is packaged with paper and individually sold.
+As you know, Felix the Cat is a famous American cartoon character, and unlike Marble Gum, the maker packages this Felix Gum with paper and sells it individually.

 Lottery